TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Permissions.rst

 Administrators always have full access.
-The only reason they might not have access is that the underlying file system or storage service does not allow access to a resource (e.g. some file is read-only in the local file system).
+The only reason they might not have access is that the underlying file system or storage service does not allow access to a resource (for example some file is read-only in the local file system).